claudion3/food-event/readme.md

 # Food event website

-A mini project in the 8 months web development couse at Hack your future, copenhagen.
+This is a mini project I created during my web development course at Hack your future,
+                            Copenhagen.

 ## About the app
 The main aim of this application is to offer meals and reserve meals.